jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_imageconverter.md

                 out_file.write(buffer)
 ```
 Note that we first copy all headers defined in the read description into a
-Python dictionary that we pass onto the request object.
+Python dictionary that we pass to the request object.
 These headers contain
 mainly authentication information specific for the storage location of the GSS
 ID the read description belongs to.
-We make a http request to the url provided
+We make a http request to the URL provided
 in the read description and then perform a buffered download of the file.

 ### Step 3.2: Convert the image to jpg